 The Bank's portfolio of treasury assets is overseen by ALCO, which meets on a weekly basis.
-ALCO is also responsible for assigning a credit limit to each counterparty within the treasury asset portfolio.
+ALCO is also responsible for monitoring geographical and counterparty limits set at a board level.

 3.3.2 Market risk

 Market risk is defined as the risk arising from changes in the prices of, or income derived from, financial instruments or commodities and their impact on the earnings or economic value of the Bank.